alexandruchirita4192/Metatrader4TransactionSimulation/README.md

-# Metatrader 4 indicators (`TestChangeChartGlobalVar`, `SystemConsole`) and experts (`SystemProcessor`) used to simulate transactions on history to check if some decisions are reliable
+# Metatrader 4 indicators and experts used to simulate transactions
-Some custom Metatrader 4 libraries along with some custom Metatrader 4 projects (the projects are still a work in progress, not finished yet)
+Some custom Metatrader 4 libraries `MQL4/Include/MyMql` along with some custom Metatrader 4 projects (most important ones are `TestChangeChartGlobalVar` indicator, `SystemConsole` indicator, `SystemProcessor` expert) used to simulate transactions on history to check if some decisions are reliable.

 ## Known issues:
 - Profit calculation has some issues and sometimes doesn't calculate profit properly.
 Please note that the formula used is confirmed by some broker, but the result is still unreliable (and I couldn't find a way to make it work better).